Mental Health and Disabilities

 If you have a disability then the Disabilities Resources Centre have a lot of support on offer (www.disability.admin.cam.ac.uk).
 There’s an online webform to disclose your requirements so that the DRC can work with college and your department to ensure that your needs will be meet.
 College has rooms for disabled students in Memorial Court, and the DRC can provide individual academic support tailored to your needs.

-If you find yourself struggling with the workload, and reading in particular, then it might be worth being tested for dyslexia.
-A lot of people who manage just fine at school arrive in Cambridge and find it harder to keep up because the work here is much more demanding.
-The Disabilities Resources Centre (DRC) offers testing for dyslexia and other learning difficulties, if you want to know more please contact them or the UCS Mental Health and Disabilities Officer, Harry Ezra (hca31).
+If you find yourself struggling with the workload, and reading in particular, then it might be worth being tested for dyslexia and/or ADHD.
+A lot of people who manage just fine at school arrive in Cambridge and find it harder to keep up because the work here is much more demanding – this can often be a sign of an undiagnosed learning difficulty.
+The Disabilities Resources Centre (DRC) offers testing for dyslexia and other learning difficulties, if you want to know more please contact them or the UCS Mental Health and Disabilities Officer, Rowan Williams (rpw30).

 As aforementioned in the ‘Health’ section (see above) these can be easily booked via the VLE (www.vle.cam.ac.uk/mod/scheduler/view.php?id=2908962) and are taken in room O6, Memorial Court, lasting approximately 45 minutes.